Student AwardsThe Desert Symposium has two student awards: Adams Prize and Reynolds Award

 Robert E. Reynolds Desert Symposium Student Research Award

-Bob Reynolds has been the driving force behind the Desert Symposium for over 30 years.
-Beginning even before Bob Adams 1989 gathering (see Jefferson and Budinger paper on our History page), Bob was organizing field trips, directing large fossil excavations, exploring for minerals, and mentoring anyone interested in the Mojave.
-He has inspired students and PhDs to become desert rats, many of whom are still with the Desert Symposium today.
+Bob Reynolds was the driving force behind the Desert Symposium for over 30 years.
+Beginning even before Bob Adams's 1989 gathering (see Jefferson and Budinger paper on our History page), Bob was organizing field trips, directing large fossil excavations, exploring for minerals, and mentoring anyone interested in the Mojave.
+He inspired students and PhDs to become desert rats, many of whom are still with the Desert Symposium today.
 In the early days, he singlehandedly solicited contributors, organized the meeting, and ran the field trip.
-Bob has a gift for finding interesting projects and motivating people to work on them.
+Bob had a gift for finding interesting projects and motivating people to work on them.

 This award is to acknowledge, honor and thank Bob for his decades of service.
-His leadership and many scientific accomplishments (e.g., Reynoldsite) are unparalled.
-We are honored to know and work with Bob.
+His leadership and many scientific accomplishments (e.g., Reynoldsite) are unparalleled.
+We are honored to have known and worked with Bob.